-It’s now been 8 years since I’ve visited Tasty Tacos (that’s when I went vegetarian), and so for this Back in Thyme series it seemed like the perfect opportunity to revisit my old lunch from my high school days.
+It’s now been 8 years since I’ve visited Tasty Tacos (that’s when I went vegetarian).
+So for this Back in Thyme series it seemed like the perfect opportunity to revisit my old lunch from my high school days.

 Puffy vegan nachos with spicy black beans

 Like I said, I assume their nachos are made from dough form, but I made them using pre-made flour tortillas (Stacey’s Organic Tortillas).
 Using kitchen shears, I cut them into triangles, and then lightly fried them until they were puffy and crisp.

 I went old school on these vegan nachos with a creamy nutritional yeast cheese sauce and poured it onto the nachos with spicy black beans.
 However, instead of a flour-based sauce, you could use cashew queso on these vegan nachos instead.
 Your call!

 No vegetables were involved in the nachos from my high school days, but for my version I eagerly added tomatoes, onions, and cilantro.

 When I took a bite, I actually felt a little misty.
 I realize that’s probably the dorkiest thing ever to say about nachos, but that particular crisp-on-the-outside, warm-and-soft-on-the-inside pile of chips transported me to some very happy memories.